-When five (5) or more persons are employed on one job, one (1) shall be designated as a Foreperson.
+When five (5) or more persons are employed on one job, or service shop, one (1) shall be designated as a Foreperson.
 In order to be eligible to be appointed as a Foreperson an employee must meet all the qualifications required to be a Service Mechanic.
-A Foreperson shall be paid a minimum of fifteen percent (15%) per hour above the Journeyperson rate plus seventy five cents (\$0.75).
+A Foreperson shall be paid a minimum of fifteen percent (15%) per hour above the Journeyperson rate plus the current Service Mechanic premium in effect at that time.